 The Mammies – The two Margarets, Margaret O Connor and Margaret McCaughey have both provided untold support and continue to work tirelessly both in and out of the business to support Clodagh and Sean.

 Clodagh’s Mum, Margaret O Connor, like her Dad Herbie has been instrumental in so many ways in the setting up of The Gaiety.
 Margaret wields a potent mix of skills, recently retired as CEO of a national organisation, she is a savvy lady.
 Wednesdays in Westport Gaiety is generally her day and she knows many of our clients for years having previously worked alongside Herbie in the family business.
 She knows her antiques too.
 She is a fantastic Grandma to Connor and rarely refuses an opportunity to hang out with the wee man.
 Last but by no means least she is a great cook and Sunday dinners at close of business Sunday evening are now a much anticipated O’Connor/McCaughey tradition.
 Great food, some quality family time and a chance to review the comings and goings of the week.

-Seans Mum, Margaret McCaughey is another unsuspecting retiree.
-Encouraged by Sean and Clodagh to take it easy and finally relinquish her housekeeping duties for the local parish priest she too is busier than ever.
-Part of the buying team she scours The North for hidden gems and is developing a reputation as a canny bidder at all the auction houses.
-She is a mighty woman and has a track worn down south where she can be regularly found manning the desk in Gaiety Westport.
-No slouch in the kitchen herself she complements Margaret O Connor’s Sunday dinners when she is around with her delicious desserts.
-Her perpetual motion continues in the house and if she is not in the garden it’s the ironing room.
-Connor loves having his Nanny around.
-So do we.
+Seans Mum, Margaret McCaughey, may she rest in peace, sadly passed in 2021 .
+She loved The Gaiety and it was a huge part of her later years having "retired" from housekeeping duties for the local parish priest.
+Part of the buying team she scoured The North for hidden gems developing a reputation as a canny bidder at all the auction houses.
+On her regular visits down south she could be regularly found manning the desk in Gaiety Westport.
+No slouch in the kitchen herself she would complement Margaret O Connor’s Sunday dinners with her delicious desserts.
+She was a generous and tireless worker her perpetual motion would continue in the house and if not in the garden it was the ironing room.
+Connor loved having his Nanny around, she is missed beyond words.